Convert xfdl to csv

 Alternatively, you may finish everything in a high-end text/XML editor (many of them allow direct export or processing to CSV format).
 Lastly, online parsers can also convert XML to CSV to do this operation.

-The database currently does not contain any xfdl file converter.
+The database currently does not contain any direct xfdl file converter links.